You can check your estimated SAI using this free financial aid calculator.

 Maximum Award Amounts

-Pell Grant award amounts are based on enrollment status.
+Pell Grant award amounts are based on enrollment intensity.
 To receive the full award amount posted to your "Award Letter" you must be registered as a full-time (12 or more units) student for the entire semester.

 2024-25: Maximum PELL Grant $11,092